stowage/Joya/README.md

 	t1 = 5
 	t2 = 10
 ```
-It's also possible to declare numeric variable without the initialization:
+It's also possible to declare numeric variables without the initialization:

 ```javascript
 	var